Last Updated on June 1, 2022 by Luis Ferency

 Generally, TIG welding provides more flexibility and versatility when compared with other types of available welding processes.
 Though, it is also a tough job to handle TIG welding while doing projects.
-Hence, with some extra effort and good practice one can be more proficient in using TIG welder and can smoothly perform TIG welding tasks.
+Hence, with some extra effort and good practice one can be more proficient in using a TIG welder and can smoothly perform TIG welding tasks.

 Typically, Tungsten Inert Welding or we can say, TIG welding or Gas Tungsten Arc Welding (GTAW) is a type of arc welding that is used to produce the high-quality pure weld.
-Due to this reason, this TIG welding has commonly be used in extremely sensitive projects where there is no compromise on quality.
+Due to this reason, this TIG welding has commonly been used in extremely sensitive projects where there is no compromise on quality.
 For instance in nuclear aviation, pharmaceutical industries, and food and beverages.
-Here in MIG welding has been used to perform jobs by using a metal coil which is fed continuously with the gun, On the other hand, the TIG welding can cause the base metal to be meltdown when the filler metal is hand-fed within the molten pool.
+Here MIG welding has been used to perform jobs by using a metal coil that is fed continuously with the gun, On the other hand, the TIG welding can cause the base metal to be meltdown when the filler metal is hand-fed within the molten pool.
 Thus, this type of welding can be done on different base metals such as stainless steel, aluminum, carbon steel, and other non-ferrous metals.

-So one cannot give much better advice than this, as if you are serious about becoming a great TIG welder then you should develop the highest level of patience along with great practice sessions.
-For us, this advice work as a wonder, thus we make this our motto and always suggest new TIG welders follow this during their baby footsteps.
+So one cannot give much better advice than this, if you are serious about becoming a great TIG welder then you should develop the highest level of patience along with great practice sessions.
+For us, this advice work as a wonder, thus we make this our motto and always suggest new TIG welders follow this in their baby footsteps.
 Though, if holding a welding torch in your hands before initiating the project doesn’t excite you then we recommend switching your welding type with this as it will not be a good option for you as a career.

 Top 15 TIG Welding Tips for Beginners

 These are the simple yet effective techniques that can help you in completing your welding job in time while making your life even easier.